 - Returns: Handling returns internationally can be complicated, but the inability to return an item might discourage a potential customer from making a purchase.
 A cross-border fulfillment partner like FlavorCloud may be able to reduce the impact of managing returns.

-Best Practices for Cross-Border Commerce
+What are the Best Practices for Cross-Border Commerce?

 If you read all of the above and feel ready to close down shop and open a lemonade stand instead, have no fear.
 Although there’s indeed a lot to consider when it comes to cross-border shipping, there are also many options available to streamline the process.
 Here are the critical points to note if you’re interested in integrating cross-border commerce seamlessly into your online store: